Blankiiii/bringBackKaomojiPicker-Vencord/README.md

 cd (directory)
 git pull https://github.com/Vendicated/Vencord.git

-(drag and drop the src folder with all its contents in the pulled repo folder)
+(download this repo, then drag and drop the src folder with all its contents in the pulled Vencord repository folder)

 pnpm build
 pnpm inject